-A maximum of three years will be considered.
-Out-year funding will depend upon suitable progress and the availability of funds.
-For an Exploratory submission, a maximum of two years will be considered.
+For a Full Application, a maximum of three years will be considered.
+Out-year funding will depend upon suitable progress and the availability of appropriated funds.
+For an Exploratory application, a maximum of two years will be considered.

 G. TYPE OF APPLICATION.